 d) information about SNPN list with 5G connectivity using trusted non-3GPP access.

 NOTE: A wireline access network does not indicate PLMNs or SNPNs for which it supports connectivity.

+In a wireline access, the 5G-RG can provide connectivity for:

+a) a UE behind the 5G-RG to access the 5GCN via untrusted non-3GPP access network or trusted non-3GPP access network; and

+b) an AUN3 device behind the 5G-RG or an NAUN3 device behind the 5G-RG, to access the 5GCN via wireline access network.

 4.2 Untrusted access